November 14, 2014

 The Bible is not the book of the month or the book of the year.
 It is the book of the ages, unchanging and timeless.

-“Concerning Thy testimonies, I have known of old that Thou hast founded them for ever.”
-Psalm 119:152
+“Concerning Your testimonies, I have known of old that You have founded them forever” (Psalm 119:152).

 Forever!
-God says the Word—the Bible you hold in your hand or have on your shelf is done, settled in heaven.
-So, if it’s on the shelf, dust if off and get it into your heart.
+God says the Word—the Bible you hold in your hand or have on your shelf—is done, settled in Heaven.
+So, if it’s on the shelf, dust it off and get it into your heart.